 Low Initial Capital, Reduced Utility Costs, and Easy Maintenance

-Due to its relatively simple components, installing an RWH system does not require a lot of capital.
-And the extra water source provided by the rainwater harvesting system will reduce usage of the primary water source and ultimately bring down the water bill.
+The extra water source provided by the rainwater harvesting system will reduce usage of the primary water source and ultimately bring down the water bill.
 With little maintenance costs, the entire rainwater harvesting application is cost-effective and can save money in the long term.

 Helps in Reducing Flooding and Erosion